pushpitkamboj/medlr-demo-api/doc.md

-here is the deployed link of the API : https://thesnay-pushpit-help.hf.space
+here is the deployed link of the API: https://thesnay-pushpit-help.hf.space